 The Company values its inventories at the lower of cost, as determined by the weighted average cost method, and net realizable values.
-Inventory consists of computer hardware and related accessories.
+Inventory consists of computer hardware and related accessories, all of which is finished goods merchandise held for resale.